 7. Going cosmic

 The universe is a really big place.
 I mean utterly, mind-bogglingly humongous, choc-full of bizarre and beautiful formations and structures.
 But two kinds of astronomical spectacle stand out for Earth-dwellers.
 Next year, I’m hoping to make one of my mum’s wishes come true by taking her on a Northern Lights cruise.
 I can already imagine our anticipation as we watch those Nordic skies, waiting for that first green or orange glimmer to herald the start of a swirling display of the Aurora Borealis.
-And having missed the Great American Eclipse of 2017, I’m doing everything I can to get to Chile or Argentina for the next big eclipse in July 2019, because I know from my eclipse experience in France what unique and humbling events they are.
+And having missed the Great American Eclipse of 2017, I’m doing everything I can to get to one of the next few total eclipses, because I know from my eclipse experience in France what unique and humbling events they are.
 So instead of the cosmos making only a cameo appearance in your holiday, why not let it take centre stage?

 Further Reading: Top 10 reasons to take a stargazing holiday

 Disclosure: While stargazing is a great example of sustainable tourism, cruising is not renowned for its eco-friendly credentials.
 I will always opt for a cruise company with decent sustainable policies, such as Hurtigruten, where circumstances allow.
 My thanks to Travel Alberta for providing some rather gorgeous dark sky images.
 All opinions are my own.